ActionPL/duckstation_openbios_savestates/SLUS-00198/README.md

 **Description:**

-Starts in main menu with 2 Players and STROKEPLAY selected.
+Starts in main menu with 2 Players and STROKEPLAY selected